Elaine Murphy, Baroness Murphy

-Elaine Murphy, Baroness Murphy (born 16 January 1947) is a British independent politician and a member of the House of Lords.
+Elaine Murphy, Baroness Murphy (born 16 January 1947) is a British psychiatrist, academic, and politician who sits as a crossbench member of the House of Lords.

 Biography

 After qualifying as a doctor and then as a psychiatrist she later became an academic in the National Health Service for 25 years.
-She spent a period as a Health Service general manager between 1984 and 1990 which included the post of District General Manager for Lewisham and North Southwark Health Authority.
-She was the first Professor of Psychiatry of Old Age in the UK, held at the University of London at Guy's Hospital.
-She took on non-executive roles after retirement and was Chair of North East London Strategic Health Authority until 30 June 2006.
-She was a Visiting Professor at Queen Mary University of London, Vice-President of the Alzheimer's Society and Chair of Council at St George's, University of London between 2009 and 2012, and was a non-executive member of Monitor (Independent Monitor of NHS Hospitals).
+She spent a period as a Health Service general manager between 1984 and 1990 which included the post of district general manager for Lewisham and North Southwark Health Authority.
+She was the first professor of psychiatry of old age in the UK, held at the University of London at Guy's Hospital.
+She took on non-executive roles after retirement and was chair of North East London Strategic Health Authority until 30 June 2006.
+She was a visiting professor at Queen Mary University of London, vice-president of the Alzheimer's Society and chair of council at St George's, University of London between 2009 and 2012, and was a non-executive member of Monitor (independent monitor of NHS Hospitals).

-On 17 June 2004, she was made a life peer as Baroness Murphy, of Aldgate in the City of London, taking an interest in mental health and ageing issues in the House of Lords where she sits as a Crossbencher.
+On 17 June 2004, she was made a life peer as Baroness Murphy, of Aldgate in the City of London, taking an interest in mental health and ageing issues in the House of Lords where she sits as a crossbencher.

-She was first married 1969–2000 to John Murphy, the branding 'guru' and brewer and then second, from 2001, to Professor Michael A Robb FRS, a theoretical chemist.
+She was first married 1969–2000 to John Murphy, the branding 'guru' and brewer, and then second, from 2001, to Michael A Robb, a professor and a theoretical chemist.
 She lives in Norfolk and has homes in London and Lucca, where she grows olives.

 In January 2009, it was revealed that she was the author of a hoax letter about "cello scrotum" that was printed in the British Medical Journal in 1974.

-Baroness Murphy also has a PhD in Social History and has published in the field of 18th and 19th century workhouses, madhouses and local history.
+Murphy also has a PhD in social history and has published in the field of 18th and 19th century workhouses, madhouses and local history.
 Her publications include The Moated Grange: A History of South Norfolk Through the Story of one Home, 1300-2000 (2015), about the village of Brockdish in South Norfolk.
 She is an honorary associate of the National Secular Society.